Saravanan-93/Saravanan-93/README.md

 When I'm not immersed in datasets and algorithms, you’ll find me:
 - 🐾 Admiring dogs and cats (the best kind of creatures).
 - 🕶️ Reflecting on "There is no spoon" while contemplating choices, reality, and destiny.
-- ⭐ Reliving the moment "Imagining the galaxy far, far away as a rebel strategist".

 ---